unumux/willow/CONTRIBUTING.md

         - Run `git clone` or `git pull`
     - Make a new branch from the Master branch
         - From the example project directory in terminal
-            - Run `git checkout -b [branch-name]` - Replace [branch-name] with something that describes the work you're goin
+            - Run `git checkout -b [branch-name]` - Replace [branch-name] with something that describes the work you're doing
     - On your new branch run `npm install`

 4. Link the local Willow and [example project](https://github.com/unumux/willow-testing-site) with [npm link](https://docs.npmjs.com/cli/link)